by Starsky Hutch 76 and Vendikarr DeWuff

 From the desk of Commander Steel:

 Despite the fact that his face appears on billions of stamps and dollar bills, and his portrait hangs in every public building in the country, no one is quite sure what George Washington looks like.
-On a recent special, “Meet George Washington,” many portraits were shown, some of which do not even appear to be the same man.
+In a 1969 TV special, “Meet George Washington,” many portraits were shown, but as the special noted, no two agree on what he looked like.
+Indeed, judging any one portrait against another, they don’t even look like the same man.
 Some of the portraits can be found in the Encyclopaedia Britannica, and the more-than-passing resemblance to Weishaupt is undeniable.

 As Steve Trevor stared at the one dollar bill, for the first time he seemed to notice the strange half-smile on the portrait of George Washington.
 He shook his head and put the dollar bill back in his wallet.
 He shifted his weight in the passenger seat so he could put it back in his pocket.
 “I just don’t buy it.”